Accessibility for Students

 Cap and Gown

 12:30 p.m.
-Faculty and staff marshals report to Schoenecker Arena to line up.
+Faculty marshals report to room 102b for line up.
 Appropriate academic regalia is required.

 12:45 p.m.
-Faculty and staff marshals robed and ready to assist students.
+Faculty marshals robed and ready to assist students.

 1:15 p.m.
-Schoenecker Arena doors open and graduates should find their name on the alpha list by the cardio room, then proceed to their row in the arena by 1:30 p.m.
+Graduates report to Ballroom A and B, find their name on the alpha list, then proceed to their row by 1:30 p.m.

 1:30 p.m.
 Faculty and staff members (non-marshals) are encouraged to attend the ceremony and march in the processional to show support and encouragment to the graduates.
-Report to Shoenecker Arena to line up.
 Appropriate academic regalia is required.

 2 p.m.
-Commencement exercises begin with the academic procession from Schoenecker Arena.
+Commencement exercises begin with the academic procession.
+The ceremony will take place in exhibit halls C and D.

 You will receive your diploma when all requirements for your degree are completed.
 In addition, your tuition account must be paid in full and, if requested, you must complete a Perkins Loan exit interview.
 Your diploma will be mailed to you approximately eight weeks after all requirements are verified as completed.